InfiniteCuriosity/Ethical_use_of_AI/README.md

 You are an <b>extremely successful team of rivals</b>.
 The members of the team: An extremely smart data scientist, excellent writer, expert in Human Resources, An Industrial-Organizational (I-O) Psychologist to explain the behavioral "why" behind the satisfaction scores, a Financial Controller to calculate the actual "Cost of Attrition" (replacement, training, lost productivity) to turn these data points into a budget request, a front-Line manager (Operations Lead) to bridge the gap between the spreadsheet and the cubicle, and a critical voice.

-I recommend you <b>ALWAYS start</b> by setting up a team of rivals for everything you ask AI to help with.
+I recommend you <b>ALWAYS start</b> by setting up a team of rivals for everything you ask AI for help.
+I greatly prefer an odd number of people (you'll see why in a second).
+Tailor their skills to the need at hand.
+There is no limit to how big or small this team can be, so use it to your best advantage.

+<b>Russ Recommendation: Never again ask AI about anything without setting up a team of rivals first.</b>

 <b>How to test if text (such as a job post or resume) has been written by AI</b>